Ovan Lake

-Ovan lake (also known as Evan Lake) (اوان) is a small alpine lake in the Alamut region of the Alborz mountain range, in Qazvin province of Iran.
+Ovan lake (also known as Evan Lake or Avan Lake) (اوان) is a small alpine lake in the Alamut region of the Alborz mountain range, in Qazvin province in northwestern Iran.
 The centre point of the lake is approximately located at 36°28′58.98″N 50°26′37.39″E. The only tributary that flows into the lake, is a stream with the same name, Ovan, coming down from northern mounts.
 The north of the lake is surrounded by three small villages, namely from east to west: Varbon, Avan and Zarabad.

 Hydrology

 Because of the heavy seasonal rainfall and snowfall in the winters, which at times reaches a few meters, it has numerous water resources.

 Surrounded by Avan, Varbon, Zavardasht and Zarabad villages, the lake is located in an altitude of 1800 meters above sea level, its maximum length is 325 meters, and it has a width of 275 meters.
 The deepest section of the lake is 7.5 meters and extends over 70,000 square meters.
-The water of Ovan lake is provided by rainwater and springs in its ground which results in very clean and transparent clear water.
 The excess water of the lake which forms a small river which irrigates farmlands in the villages of Kushk and Ain.
-Most residents of these two villages either breed livestock or work their land.

 Ovan Lake is suitable for fishing, swimming and riding boats in summer while in fall it hosts migratory birds such as swan, goose and duck.
 In winter, the lake can be used for sports such as skiing and ice skating while its surface becomes slippery with ice in winter.